rjsalicco/spring-mvc-demo/README.md

 3) Browse to the following URL to view the data: http://localhost:8082

 For more information on Spring MVC, visit [springsource.org].

+* The database will write to this file: ~/Documents/Development/db/spring-mvc-demo.
+You can change this by editing the jdbc.properties file.

 [springsource.org]:http://springsource.org